iMikie/DBC-QuickRefs/Forms-Links:HTML_to_Rails.md

 The button that dispatches the form to the server can be an input tag of type submet, or type image, or a button tag with both.

 ###Mother of all forms
 Here's all the form elements in one form.
+When all else fails, copy from here.

 ```html
 <body>